jelhub/scimgateway/README.md

 ### Configuration notes - running SCIM Gateway as a single binary

-A single binary can be compiled that includes both the gateway and the plugin.
+Bun binary build allowing SCIM Gateway to be compiled into a single executable binary for simplified deployment and execution.
 The binary must have the same name (prefix) as the configuration file in the config directory, and this directory must be located in the same folder as the binary.

 	cd my-scimgateway
 	bun build --compile --target=bun-darwin-arm64 --outfile ./build/plugin-loki ./lib/plugin-loki.ts
-	// for target options, see: https://bun.com/docs/bundler/executables#cross-compile-to-other-platforms
+	# for target options, see: https://bun.com/docs/bundler/executables#cross-compile-to-other-platforms

 	cp -r ./config ./build
-	// build directory now have what is needed and can be put into production cd build
+	# build directory now ready for production deployment
+	cd build
-	// run the binary - note, binary must have same name (prefix) as the configuration file in the config directory ./plugin-loki
+	# run the binary - note, binary must have same name (prefix) as the configuration file in the config directory
+	./plugin-loki